mojzu/sso/manual/introduction.md

 ### API Key

-- API consumers can authenticate requests to services using a unique, random key.
+- Users can authenticate requests to a service using a unique, random key.
 - Keys are not time-limited but are revokable.

 ### OAuth2

-- Users can authenticate to services via an OAuth2 provider.
+- Users can authenticate to services via supported OAuth2 providers.
-- Authentication produces a time-limited, revokable json web token which can be used to authenticate requests.
+- Authentication produces a time-limited, revokable JSON web token which can be used to authenticate requests.

-## Overview
+## Service Integration

 The following diagram illustrates how services and Ark Auth integrate to authenticate user requests.